Health Sciences Student Handbook

 You should prepare for your advisement appointment.
 Before you see your advisor:

-- Print out and cross off what you've already taken.
+- Print out the BS Health Sciences Semester Map and cross off what you've already taken.

 - Fill out an Advisement Preparation Form, with options for the upcoming semester.